bazilinskyy/coupled-sim/README.md

 Creating a traffic street lights system is best started with creating an instance of _ExampleStreetLightCrossSection_ and adjusting it.
 Traffic light sequence is defined in _StreetLightManager_ component as a list of _StreetLightEvents_.
 Events are processed sequentially.
 Each event is defined with the following fields:
-- Name - descriptive name of an event
+- _Name_: descriptive name of an event
-- Delta Time - relative time that has to pass since previous event to activate the event
+- _Delta Time_: relative time that has to pass since previous event to activate the event
-- CarSections - cars traffic light group that the event applies to
+- _CarSections_: cars traffic light group that the event applies to
-- PedestrianSections - pedestrian traffic light group that the event applies to
+- _PedestrianSections_: pedestrian traffic light group that the event applies to
-- State - state to be set on the lights specified by sections, LOOP_BACK is a special state that restarts the whole sequence
+- _State_: state to be set on the lights specified by sections, LOOP_BACK is a special state that restarts the whole sequence

 ## Troubleshooting
 ### Troubleshooting MVN suit